Uninen/tauri-vue-template/README.md

 #### Building

 The project has GitHub Actions set up which will automatically test and build your app with every push and PR.
-For building manually:
+To build manually run:

 ```sh
 pnpm tauri build